zitrosolrac/datajoint-tutorial/index.rst

 Here you will find a collection of tutorials to guide you through the exploration of the world DataJoint!

-You can now follow through the tutorial by using interactive DataJoint Playground!
+You can now follow through the tutorial by using interactive `DataJoint Playground <https://playground.datajoint.io/>`_!
-DataJoint Playground offers JupyterHub based interactive Python environment, complete with all scientific libraries suitable for tutorials and experimenting with DataJoint with no setup required.
+DataJoint Playground offers Jupyter based interactive Python environment, complete with all scientific libraries suitable for tutorials and experimenting with DataJoint with no setup required.
 Visit and sign up at https://datajoint.io